ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Whenever you find yourself on the side of the majority, it is time to reform. — Mark Twain
+> **Citacao:** Everyone wants to go to Heaven, but no one wants to die. — Robert Kiyosaki

 fim do arquivo